Sequestering Carbon Dioxide may hold the key to combatting Climate Change

 Ocean carbon storage is another option that is being looked at.
 While largely untested, theoretically, as CO2 is denser than water at the very depths of the sea, it could be simply dumped very deep down and remain trapped for many years.
 However, the safety of marine life needs to be considered.

 Carbon capture and storage projects typically aim for 90% efficiency, 90% of the carbon emitted by a large industrial power plant will be captured6.
 Traditionally, this target has been set as a baseline because a system would need to remove at least 90% of emissions for any initial investment to be worth it, as Howard Herzog (Senior Research Engineer at MIT Energy Initiative) explains.
-However, we must be more ambitious with our targets, even if it means more investment is needed to meet them.
-Considering the fact that an untreated exhaust from a coal-based power plant can contain 300 times as much carbon dioxide as the entire Earth’s atmosphere7, the remaining 10% efficiency really does make a difference.
+However, we must be more ambitious with our targets, even if it means more investment is needed to meet them. an untreated exhaust from a coal-based power plant can contain 300 times as much carbon dioxide as the entire Earth’s atmosphere7, the remaining 10% efficiency really does make a difference.